hlyford/Rent-Bot/_PRESS-RELEASE.md

   This app greatly speeds up the rent gathering process.
 Instead of manually requesting each person for each rent and rent-related item (PG&E, Comcast, etc), this app can run it all at once.

 ## Problem ##
-  Rent is a tedious process that could automation.
+  Rent is a tedious process that could use automation.
+Even though it only takes a few minutes every month, it's a pain to remember to do it.

 ## Solution ##
   The app collects rent from all roommates at once and even reminds you when you have to collect it.
+If used by landlords, it could also be used start to finish to pay your apartment's rent.

 ## Quote from You ##
   "I want to use this - so I made it."

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  Just go to [websitePending].com and try it out.
+You will need a Venmo access token.

 ## Customer Quote ##
   "I no longer have to remember to collect rent.
 This app helps me stay organized!"

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  Check out the site.
+The small aspect of your life that deals with paying rent will never be the same!